linkml/schemasheets/README.md

 - sheets for enums
 - sheets for types

-Currently fairstructure has no built in facilities for interacting directly with google sheets - it is up to you to both download and upload these
+Currently schemasheets has no built in facilities for interacting directly with google sheets - it is up to you to both download and upload these

 TODO: scripts for merging/splitting sheets